 What are your options when you sell?

-For Sale By Owner or Flat Fee MLS
+For Sale By Owner or Flat-Fee MLS Listing

-With a for sale by owner listing you are signing up to do all the work required to get your home sold.
+With a “for sale by owner” (FSBO) listing, you are signing up to do all the work required to get your home sold.

-With a flat fee mls listing you are paying to have your home listed on the MLS, allowing realtors in your area to see that the property is available for sale and bring buyers to the table
+With a flat-fee MLS listing, you are paying to have your home listed on the MLS, which allows realtors in your area to see that the property is available for sale and bring buyers to the table.

 In both cases you will be required to do the following: